How to use the command 'bless' (with examples)

 Explanation:

-• --plist: Formats the output as a Property List, which is a structured format commonly used to represent data in macOS.
+• --plist: This argument formats the output as a Property List, a type of XML file commonly used in macOS to store serialized data, ideal for automation and further data processing.

 Tags :